localvar/localvar/content/posts/2021-2025/wasm-at-backend/index.en.md

 This is the official definition of WebAssembly on [webassembly.org](https://webassembly.org).
 From this definition, we can see that WebAssembly is a binary instruction format.
-But WebAssembly Text Format is often called WebAssembly too, while in fact, this text format is a programming language.
+But WebAssembly Text Format is often called WebAssembly too, while in fact, this text format is more like a programming language.

 After the official announcement, WebAssembly got rapid development.
 By November 2017, Mozilla announced that all major browsers including Chrome, Firefox, Safari, etc. have supported